 Tom Ascol has served as a Pastor of Grace Baptist Church since 1986.
 Prior to moving to Florida he served as pastor and associate pastor of churches in Texas.
 He has a BS degree in sociology from Texas A&M University (1979) and has also earned the MDiv and PhD degrees from Southwestern Baptist Theological Seminary in Ft.
 Worth, Texas.
 He has served as an adjunct professor of theology for New Orleans Baptist Theological Seminary, Reformed Theological Seminary, the Midwest Center for Theological Studies and Reformed Baptist Seminary.
 He is currently a Visiting Professor at the Nicole Institute for Baptist Studies at Reformed Theological Seminary in Orlando, Florida and adjunct professor for Southeastern Baptist Theological Seminary through their Southwest Florida Equip Center.
 Tom serves as the Executive Director of Founders Ministries.
 He has edited the Founders Journal, a quarterly theological publication of Founders Ministries, and has written hundreds of articles for various journals and magazines.
 He has been a regular contributor to TableTalk, the monthly magazine of Ligonier Ministries.
 He has also edited and contributed to several books in addition to authoring From the Protestant Reformation to the Southern Baptist Convention and Traditional Theology and the SBC.
 Tom regularly preaches and lectures at various conferences throughout the United States and other countries.
 In addition to contributing to the Founders Blog he also blogs at tomascol.com.
 He and Donna have ten children, including 3 sons-in-law and a daughter-in-law.
-They also have three granddaughters, one of whom has preceded them into the land of the living, and five grandsons.
+They also have five granddaughters, one of whom has preceded them into the land of the living, and five grandsons.
 All of their grandchildren, by the way, absolutely rock.

 Jared Longshore currently serves as an Associate Pastor at Grace Baptist Church in Cape Coral, Florida.
 Having served in pastoral ministry since 2007, he has earned MDiv and PhD degrees from the Southern Baptist Theological Seminary in Louisville, Kentucky.
-He and his wife Heather have five children.
-Jared serves as the Administrative Director of Founders Ministries.
-He is a member of the Evangelical Theological Society and has contributed articles to the Founders Journal and A Noble Company (forthcoming).
+He and his wife Heather have six children.
+Jared serves as the Vice President of Founders Ministries.
+He is a member of the Evangelical Theological Society and has contributed articles to the Founders Journal and A Noble Company.

 Fred A. Malone